 Make a bold statement and transform your floor into a work of graphic art with this beautiful handwoven flat weave rug designed by the artist Kate Moross.

-Created using thousands of recycled bottles that instead of being dumped into the sea or landfill sites, have been redefined into art rugs that will be enjoyed for many years to come.
-The recycled PET yarn is created with care and attention to feel just as soft and luxurious to the touch as wool.
+Created using thousands of recycled bottles diverted from landfill sites and redefined and rolled out as beautiful art rugs.
+The recycled plastic yarn is created with care and attention to feel just as soft and luxurious to the touch as wool.

-Produced in a limited run of 100, this rug offers a connected relationship with the artist and the value of knowing only a small number of individuals will be enjoying the same piece.
+Produced as a limited run, this rug offers a connected relationship with the artist and the value of knowing only a small number of individuals will be enjoying the same piece.

 Every rug has the Goodweave Label, certifying your rug is free from child labour and has also donated a portion of its profits back into fighting child slavery.

 100 Editions: in a choice of 5 sizes

 Made to order: 10 weeks ethical handmade production